OpenAPITools/openapi-diff/README.md

 ### Path Matching while comparing two OpenAPI paths

 Path matching controls how paths from the old and new specs are paired during comparison (PathsDiff.java).
 The default matcher (DefaultPathMatcher) obfuscates path parameter names, meaning `/users/{id}` matches `/users/{userId}`.
-Default matcher fails on ambiguous signatures if spec contains few paths semantically identical.
+The default matcher fails on ambiguous signatures if the spec contains a few paths semantically identical.
 In case this behaviour is not fitting your use case, you can implement your own matching strategy.

-You can plug in a custom matcher via `OpenApiDiffOptions` implementing the `PathMatcher` interface.:
+You can plug in a custom matcher via `OpenApiDiffOptions` implementing the `PathMatcher` interface:

 ```java
 OpenApiDiffOptions options = OpenApiDiffOptions